oluwaetosin/oluwaetosin/README.md

 👋 Hi, I am Tosin Omotayo!
 Skilled Senior Software Engineer, with experience collaborating on projects cutting across multiple sectors delivering mission critical products.
-I am passionate about tackling real world problems and creating solutions people us.
+I am passionate about tackling real world problems and crafting solutions that people use.

 <!--
 **oluwaetosin/oluwaetosin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.